zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 By default, BIMserver will store the database folder, the log files etc... in the WEB-INF folder of the extracted .war file of BIMserver.
 We will call this folder the "home" folder.
 This directory will be removed when you upgrade your BIMserver to a new version because the WEB-INF folder is part of your web application folder.
 To tell BIMserver to store your "home" directory somewhere else, you can set a parameter in your application server configuration (in this case, Tomcat).

-There are multiple ways, the easiest is to add it to your Host configuration in server.xml.
+There are multiple ways, the easiest is to add it to your Host configuration in server.xml (you might already have done this while setting up the host)
 ```
 <Host name="[YOUR DOMAIN]" appBase="/var/www/[YOUR DOMAIN]" unpackWARs="true" autoDeploy="true" xmlValidation="false" xmlNamespaceAware="false">
     <Context path="" docBase="/var/www/[YOUR DOMAIN]/ROOT.war">